 But… Poutine Gyros?

 Even Greek poutine that has feta cheese has been known to happen!
-Today, however, let’s take a look at one of the best variations of this dish and create some poutine gyros.
+Today, however, let’s look at one of the best variations of this dish and create some poutine gyros.

 How to Make Poutine Gyros